bdeckard92/dupUT/01-Class-Content/18-NoSQL/02-Challenge/README.md

 * `createdAt`
     * Date
     * Set default value to the current timestamp
-    * Use `moment` in a getter method to format the timestamp on query
+    * Use a getter method to format the timestamp on query

 * `username` - Which user created this thought
     * String